vigneshavm/Interview-questions/react.md

 ## Higher-Order Components (HOCs)

 A Higher-Order Component is a function that **takes a component and returns a new component** with added features.
+A HOC is a function that takes a component and returns a new one with added behavior.

 ```jsx
 function withLogger(WrappedComponent) {